Updated: Aug 6, 2021

 With another lockdown on the horizon, and the potential for idle hands, we thought it would be a good time to note down some pieces we consider 'essential reading' when it comes to lighting:

 Lighting Journal - Institute of Lighting Professionals (ILP) monthly publication.
 Great source to keep up to date on the latest happenings within the industry.
 How do you access it?
 Consider becoming a member of the ILP - click here for further details.

 BS 5489-1:2020 - the latest British Standards for street lighting.
-A must read for anyone involved in street lighting.
+A must-read for anyone involved in street lighting.
 Get a copy here.
-You can also read up on the significant changes between the previous 2013 and 2020 version by clicking here.
+You can also read up on the significant changes between the previous 2013 and 2020 versions by clicking here.

 Bats and Artificial Lighting in the UK - ecology has recently become a major factor when preparing a lighting design and rightfully so.
-This document is free and is a must read!
+This document is free and is a must-read!
 Get your copy here.
-We've also prepare a short blog post on this matter - check it out here.
+We've also prepared a short blog post on this matter - check it out here.

-Guidance Notes for the reduction of obtrusive light - this is a must read before designing any exterior lighting scheme.
+Guidance Notes for the reduction of obtrusive light - you need to digest this before designing any exterior lighting scheme.
 The document provides guidance and lots of recommendations that assist us with the preparation of a lighting design that has minimal impact on its surroundings.
 Again, this is a free document that can be found here.
 We've provided some words on the matter here.